-"Sabathier's," he said.
+'Sabathier's,' he said.

-"Sabathier's!"
+'Sabathier's!'

-"An extraordinary resemblance.
-Of course, I am speaking only from memory; and perhaps it's not quite so vivid in this light; but still astonishingly clear."
+'A really curious resemblance.
+Of course, I am speaking only from memory; and perhaps it's not quite so vivid in this light; but still astonishingly clear.'

 Lawford sat drawn up, staring at his companion's face in an intense and helpless silence.
 His mouth opened but no words came.